 There is no specific definition but in short;

-To stimulate the local economy while communicating locals and living in it.
+The stimulate the local economy while communicating with locals and living in it.

 You might face the same situation in your country.

-For instance, People go to cities and the countryside is getting less lively.
-The population is rapidly concentrating in cities and the countryside is totally opposite.
+For instance, people go to cities and the countryside is getting less lively.
+The population is rapidly increasing in cities and the countryside is quite the opposite.

 One of the policies is to make the system of Local Virtualization Cooperator.
 Depending on areas, this position has different and various tasks.